alttch/bma-info/eva-webengine-react/hooks.rst

 It is highly recommended to set WebEngine state updates to *false* by default, especially for large setups, (see :doc:`../eva-webengine/config`) and subscribe only to states of items which are currently displayed.

+The hook is used in UI layouts where the state updates can be formed as global for all components displayed.
+For complex block layouts, see: ref:`eva_webengine_react_use_evastateblock`.

 Parameters
 ----------